carlosgv87/software-repo/README.md

-Repository to handle downloaded elements
+# Repository to allocate some usefull software